rcreator822/rcreator822/README.md

 ### About Me 🚀
 - 💻 My prefered coding languages are HTML, CSS, and JavaScript
 - 😆 I am a Mincraft kid
-- 🔭 Learning a lot from my friend, [Dotto](https://github.com/DotLYHiyou)
+- 🔭 Learning a lot from Github
 - 🔍 Hope I'm actually coding this right

 ### Github Stats